Cy5er/Portfolio/Deep Learning/Assignment 5/README.md

 3. **Attention Visualizations (Optional)**
    *Heatmaps of attention weights that reveal which parts of the input the model focuses on during prediction.*

----

-## Conclusion
-The Transformer-based language model successfully learns to model and generate text by leveraging self-attention mechanisms and positional encoding.
-The training process shows steady convergence, and the generated text samples confirm the model’s capability to capture complex language patterns.
-Future work may involve scaling up the model, further hyperparameter tuning, and integrating larger corpora for improved performance.